website

 Testosterone is responsible for core areas of the body including muscle mass, bone density, body hair, sperm production, and sex drive.

-Jem & Donnys popular Short, Sharp & Fit Podcast on Testosterone, now with over 8000 downloads and streams.
+(Listen to Jem & Donnys popular Short, Sharp & Fit Podcast on the topic of Testosterone, now with over 10,000 downloads and streams.)
 Play it right here in your browser.

 1. Muscle size and strength